netresearch/dhl-location-finder-m1/doc/src/EndUserDoc.rst

     System → Configuration → Sales → Checkout

-You will find a new tag "DHL Parcelshop Finder" there which contains all the relevant configuration.
+You will find a new config group "DHL Parcelshop Finder" there which contains all the relevant configuration.

 .. list-table:: Configuration settings
    :widths: 4 2 6